zakkhoyt/KeyCodes/README.md

 ### Keycode.swift - A list of key codes for NSEvent.keyCode.
 Think of this as the phantom "NSKeyCodes"

-This file constants wrappers around Carbon's <HIToolbox/Events.h> header file.
-This stuct provides swifty syntax sugar and frees the developer from sifting through Carbon files.
+This file provides wrappers around key codes from Carbon's <HIToolbox/Events.h>.
+This stuct provides swifty syntax sugar and frees the developer from sifting through Carbon stuff.
 Think of it as "NSKeyCode".

 Snippet: